WHERE TO FIND THE BEST HARD ICE CREAM CONES IN GREATER MONCTON!

 If you know of a great hard ice cream spot in the Greater Moncton Area that isn’t on the list yet, please reach out and give us the scoop!

 MONCTON ICE CREAM SPOTS

 King’s Ice Cream (1809 Mountain Road) is a Moncton favourite.
 The lovely flowers and funky ice cream seats are a great backdrop for capturing family photos.
 Expect a smile and a few extra chocolate chips with each order – and the portions are huge!
-They have brought in some amazing social-distancing measures to ensure a safe experience for everyone this summer.
-We loved our first visit of the season and can’t wait to head back!
 (For a nearby playground adventure, why not visit Maplehurst Park?)
 BONUS: They’ve opened a new location in Riverview for 2022; details below!

 Benji’s Frozen Treats (1528 Mountain Road) is open 2pm until 10pm weekends, 5pm-10pm weekdays – until the weather really warms up.
 They feature shaved ice/snow cones, too!

 Summer Scoops (272 Elmwood Drive) is a long-standing ice cream favourite in Moncton; we haven’t seen a 2022 update yet.